Notes to the Consolidated Financial Statements

 Customer bonuses are sales deductions linked to the achievement of predefined sales targets.
-Cash discounts are sales deductions recognized on receipt of timely payments.
+Cash discounts are sales deductions recognised on receipt of timely payments.

 All costs associated with advertising and promoting products are recorded as expenses in the financial period during which they are incurred.

-Property, plant and equipment that is acquired on a lease and deemed to be owned in respect of its risks and rewards is classified under finance leasing.
-Leased property, plant and equipment is capitalized and depreciated over its estimated economic useful life.
-The corresponding lease obligations are recognized as liabilities.
+Property, plant and equipment acquired on a lease and deemed to be owned in respect of their risks and rewards are classified under finance leasing.
+Leased property, plant and equipment are capitalised and depreciated over their estimated useful life.
+The corresponding lease obligations are recognised as liabilities.
 Payments under operating leases are reported as operating expenses on a straight-line basis and charged directly to the income statement accordingly.

 Research and development expenditures

 The majority of the expenses are incurred in relation to basic research, product and product range management, customer software development and R&D support/overheads, and these are charged directly to the income statement.
 The residual expenses relate to development costs for new products.
-If these concern major development projects, they are reviewed at each balance sheet date in order to verify if the capitalization criteria of IAS 38.57 are fulfilled.
-In the case that all criteria are fulfilled, the expenses are capitalized and amortized over a period of six years (see Note 27).
+If these concern major development projects, they are reviewed at each balance sheet date in order to verify if the capitalisation criteria of IAS 38.57 are fulfilled.
+In the case that all criteria are fulfilled, the expenses are capitalised and amortised over a period of six years (see Note 27).

 Retirement benefit plans

-The Group manages different employee pension funds structured as both defined benefit and defined contribution plans.
-These pension funds are governed by the regulations of the countries in which the Group operates.
+The Group manages different employee pension plans structured as both defined benefit and defined contribution plans.
+These pension funds are usually governed by the regulations of the countries in which the Group operates.

-Rebates granted to employees when buying Geberit shares under share purchase plans are charged to the income statement in the year the programs are offered.
+Rebates granted to employees when buying Geberit shares under share purchase plans are charged to the income statement in the year the programmes are offered.